 Camping permits for backcountry locations can be obtained in person at 3060 Elwa Street (room 306) at the Forestry and Wildlife office.
 Backcountry camping is available in Waimea Canyon but not in Koke’e State Park.
 The permits are free.
 The office can help with information on hiking trails and places to camp.
 There are several locations available for backcountry camping in Waimea Canyon.

-Camping within state parks cost $12 per campsite for Hawaiian residents and $18 per campsite (up to 6 people) for non-residents.
+Camping within Kauai state parks cost $12 per campsite for Hawaiian residents and $18 per campsite (up to 6 people) for non-residents.
 The only exception is camping within the Na’Pali Coast State Park on the Kalalau Trail, which costs $20 per person/night.
 There are three excellent state parks to explore with camping options.
+If county campgrounds are not your cup of tea, the state park campgrounds are safe, spacious and usually more private.
 Permits can be obtained in person at 3060 Elwa Street (room 306) at the Department of Home Lands or book ahead at http://dlnr.hawaii.gov/dsp/parks/kauai/.

 For more information on the Kalalau Trail, read our Ultimate Guide to the Kalalau Trail.